The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 * Starting from Phase Three and onwards, the player second on the enmity list will take four auto-attacks from the Sparkfledged periodically when they are not doing a mechanic.
 The off-tank should retain this position at all times.
 * Nothing changes about Heat of Condemnation, but the off-tank will be taking more damage and likely needs to be spot healed for each one.
 * Fledgling Flight will target all tanks/healers or all DPS.
 Simply stand on the ABCD markers, pointing the arrow towards the outside of the arena.
 Move to the center afterwards.
 * All players should then stay in the middle to bait Experimental Gloryplume.
-Do not move out from the center until both abilities have been confirmed.
+Do not move out from the center until the dark orb ability has been confirmed, as this one is always eight fire orbs.
 * The first fire orbs will show whether it is rotating AoEs or a baited AoE.
 The second dark orbs will show whether it is light party stack or spread.
 * Tanks and melee should go north, into the space from the D marker to the 2 marker.
 Healers and ranged should go south, into the space from the B marker to the 4 marker.
 * Immediately after, spread from each other if it is spread, or stack in the melee/ranged groups if it is stack.